jakeuyeda/jakeuyeda.github.io/projects/project-3.md

 This was one of the projects where I only had my self to depend on.
 I had to code a bank interface which could add a record, print a record, delete a record from there database.
 This is a type of project where I learned a lot of things.
 One of the things I learned was how to debug code that was pretty long.

- Here is some of my code:
+ Here is some of my code that shows the interface:

     while (run == true) {